DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 5. [Set up triggers to the installed Forwarder][101].
 6. Repeat the steps above in another region if you operate in multiple AWS regions.

-If you had previously enabled your AWS Integration using the [following CloudFormation template][102] from your AWS integration page in Datadog, your account should already be provisioned with a Datadog Lambda Forwarder function.
+If you had previously enabled your AWS Integration using the [following CloudFormation template][102] from your AWS integration page in Datadog, your account may already be provisioned with a Datadog Lambda Forwarder function if you decided to include it.
+In that case, you will only need to install the Datadog Lambda in additional AWS regions in your account where you wish to export logs.

 **Note:** The code block of the Datadog Lambda Forwarder function is empty, as the logic is implemented through a Lambda layer.